rzl-app/rzl-utils-js/.github/PULL_REQUEST_TEMPLATE.md

 # 🚀 Pull Request

-## Description
+## 📄 Description

-Describe what this PR does and what feature/bug it solves.
+Please describe what this PR does and what problem it solves.

-## Related issue
+## 🔗 Related issue

-Closes # (issue)
+Closes #(issue number), if applicable.

-## Checklist
+## ✅ Checklist

-- [ ] My code follows the code style of this project.
+- [ ] My code follows the style guidelines of this project.
+- [ ] I have performed a self-review of my code.
 - [ ] I have run `npm run build` and verified the build works.
-- [ ] I have added tests that prove my fix is effective or my feature works.
+- [ ] I have added tests that prove my fix is effective or my feature works (if needed).
-- [ ] I have updated the documentation (if needed).
+- [ ] I have updated documentation or README (if needed).

+## 💬 Additional context

+Add any other context or screenshots about this PR here.

 ---